tonethar/IGME-230-GDD-2017-Fall/notes/HW-circle-blast-3.md

 - keyboard control
     - spacebar to fire
     - arrow key movement instead of mouse movement
+- Data - rather than every level being heavily randomized, create and utilize hard-coded data for each finely tuned and balanced level
 - Coding
     - create a reusable `Button` class
     - create a reusable `Explosion` class